pubnub/secure-key-exchange/README.md

 # Babel

-## Asymmetric-Key Exchange and Self-Destructing Messages with PubNub
+## Key Exchange and Self-Destructing Messages with PubNub

-Use PubNub and Public-key cryptography to send encrypted self-destructing messages.
+Babel is an open source chat widget and API built with the PubNub Global Realtime Network.
+Babel let's you send Self-Destructing Messages, and also helps facilitate public key exchange.

 ### Live Demo